 Adventure in Kerala – Wayanad and Kannur

-If you are looking for adventure.
-You will find it in the North of Kerala and more exactly in Wayanad and Kannur.
+If you are looking for adventure, the North of Kerala is to add on your Kerala itinerary and more exactly a stop in Wayanad and Kannur.
 While you can already go for a trek in Munnar, you will find even more fun activities to do more North.

 Muzhappilangad drive in beach in Kannur

 While it is not possible to drive on most beaches and there are good reasons for that, it is possible in Kannur on Muzhappilangad beach.
 On this beach all motor vehicles are allowed and many I drove a quad for the first time and it was a lot of fun.
 Also a good introduction to driving in India!
 If driving is not your thing other adventure sports like paragliding, parasailing and water sports are available.

 Picture credit : Kerala Tourism / Shan Samad